eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Assert
 Do we want an Assert in addition to Expects and Ensures?
 If so, shall it possibly be active in Release Mode or only Debug Mode?

-In principle with an sufficiently powerful Assert or Expects (resp.
+In principle with a sufficiently powerful Assert or Expects (resp.
 Ensures), this should not be needed (they are equivalent in their functionality).

 ## Errors in utils
-Currently there are a few occurences in utils where terminate is called directly in case of an error.
+Currently there are a few occurrences in utils where terminate is called directly in case of an error.
 We need to evaluate whether it is possible to replace them all with assert-like constructs such as Expects, Ensures or Assert or something else.

 # Future improvements
 In this section we briefly describe ways to potentially improve or extend functionality of existing error handling components.
 This list is by no means exhaustive and all suggestions are up for discussion and may be refined further.